-I left formal pastoral ministry in 2007 to pursue an inkling that I have had for a long time, namely that the Christianity of today is not the same as the primitive Christianity of the early church, and that we can never rediscover the early Christians’ understanding of salvation as long as we remain clustered in tribe-like denominations shaped around the personas of extraordinary individuals, historic or contemporary, whom we have elected to interpret God and the Bible on our behalf.
+I left formal pastoral ministry in 2007 to pursue an inkling that I have had for a long time, namely that the Christianity of today is not the same as the primitive Christianity of the early church.

-These words convinced me that the path to true spiritual discernment was not to be found in academic studies, but in a relinquishment of everything to the will of God.
-They also convinced me that the secret to becoming a true teacher of the word was to renounce the honour and recognition that come from people, and to only seek God’s honour and glory.
-And so I discontinued my studies and assigned myself to the above.
+These words convinced me that the path to true spiritual discernment is not to be found in academic studies, but in a simple moment-by-moment desire to know and do God’s will.
+They also convinced me that the secret to becoming a true teacher of the word was to discard the need for any public ministerial recognition whatsoever, and to divert all attention and accolades to God – to become invisible and to make God exceedingly great.
+And so I gave up my academic ambitions and discontinued my studies.

-I still function as a Bible teacher, but distinguish between servant-teaching that seeks to impart the life of God, enabling people to know God independently and without human mediation, and top-down teaching that seeks to connect the hearers to the teacher’s insights and so make them dependent on his/her continual influence in their lives for understanding the things of God.
+I still function as a Bible teacher, but I have made it my aim to distinguish between servant-teaching that seeks to impart the life of God, enabling people to know God independently and without human mediation, and top-down teaching that seeks to connect the hearers to the teacher’s insights and so make them dependent on his/her continual influence in their lives for understanding the things of God.

-With the above in mind, I spent the last eight years of my life writing and illustrating a commentary on the book of Romans that seeks not to merely impart information, but to bring the reader face to face with the actual call of Jesus Christ and the meaning of true Christianity as I believe it was understood and practiced by the early Christians.
-It is due for public release before end 2016.
+With the above in mind, I spent the last eight years of my life writing and illustrating a commentary on the book of Romans – praying and hoping that it will not merely impart information, but bring the reader face to face with the actual call of Jesus Christ and the meaning of true Christianity as I believe it was understood and practiced by the early churches of the New Testament.
+It is, God willing, due for public release end 2016/early 2017.

 You can see the first fruits of Romans: The Big Picture here.